How to Use Localization for Improved UX: Language, Localization and the User Experience

 UX Localization: Things to remember

 Jakob Nielsen, one of the most influential designers and a usability consultant, released in 1994 his 10 usability heuristics which UX designers still use to this day.
 These were termed “heuristics” because they are only “broad rules of thumb” and not specific guidelines.
-As mentioned before, there is no clear cut, definitive set of rules to follow in UX design as it requires a deep understanding and empathy for users.
+As mentioned before, there is no clear-cut, definitive set of rules to follow in UX design as it requires a deep understanding and empathy for users.

 The second usability heuristic on Nielsen’s list is thus: “match between the system and the real world.”
 This means that systems should use the user’s language, in familiar words, phrases and concepts as opposed to system-oriented terminology.
 What this addresses is humanity’s seeking of comfort in the familiar.
 The purpose of usability optimization is to avoid alienating the user.
+UX designers design poe db mode for gamers.

 “Familiar” language largely depends on context: location, age, culture, subculture, work, and so on.
 For example, if one were to design a website for Organización Médica Colegial de España, or the Spanish Medical Colleges Organization, a regulatory body for the medical profession in Spain, it is important to understand the culture of not only the country but also of this particular subgroup.
 Medical jargon would be normal to use but perhaps slang might not be as welcome whereas the opposite would be said for the Spanish website of say, Adidas.